8fold/site-joshbruce.com/content/public/finances/content.md

 Historically, I haven't been good at earning money; however, I've always been decent enough at knowing what to do with it when I have it.
 I worked at a credit union for six years and was trained on multiple topics there.
 I worked in the call center and was introduced to all sorts of individual strategies.
 As a coach I often recommend reducing friction to decision making.
 I have found establishing values, principles, practices, and tools early helps tremendously in automating decision making.
 These values, principles, practices, and tools don't need to be limited to the topic area; there's room for overlap.

-The following sections begin with my personal values, principles, practices, and tools with additional elements that I may not incorporate into my personal set but still think are viable.
-If you think any are missing, please let me know.
+The following sections begin with my personal values, principles, practices, and tools.

 ## Values

 1. Autonomy: When I do the [Motivators exercise](/design-your-life/motivators) on myself, the ability to "choose my own adventure" ranks second; every time.
-2. Index funds over managed funds; index or mutual funds over individual stocks and bonds.
-3. My values and principles over social norms and mores.
+2. My values and principles over social norms and mores.
-4. Intellectual legacy over financial legacy over genetic legacy.
+3. Intellectual legacy over
+    - financial legacy over
-5. Businesses over governments, state governments over federal governments.
-6. Cooperative business structures over privately held over publicly traded.
+    - genetic legacy.
-7. The most constrained over the most funded.
+4. The most constrained over the most funded.
-8. United States over International: 70 to 30 percent plus or minus 30.
+5. United States over International.
+6. Index funds over managed funds.
+7. Index funds over individual stocks and bonds.
+8. Small, local businesses over
+    - large, miltinational businesses over
+    - local governments over
+    - state governments over
+    - federal governments.
-9. Corporations over governments.
+9. Cooperative business structures over
+    - privately held over
+    - publicly traded.
-9. Equities (ownership) over bonds (lending): 70 to 30 percent plus or minus 5.
+10. Equities (ownership) over bonds (lending).
-10. Local governments over federal governments: 70 to 30 percent plus or minus 30.

 ## Principles